Biden, Johnson to stress close ties, manage differences

 “President Biden has been crystal clear about his rock-solid belief in the Good Friday Agreement as the foundation for peaceful coexistence in Northern Ireland,” Sullivan told reporters aboard Air Force One as Biden flew to England on Wednesday.
 “Any steps that imperil or undermine it will not be welcomed by the United States.”

 The two leaders also were expected to discuss climate change, the coronavirus pandemic, creating an infrastructure financing program for developing countries, Afghanistan and a refresher of the 80-year-old Atlantic Charter between the two nations, Sullivan said.
+There were also plans to launch a bilateral commission to research and defeat cancer.

-The new charter will be modeled on the historic joint statement made by Prime Minister Winston Churchill and President Franklin D. Roosevelt in 1941 setting out goals for the postwar world.
+The new charter — which will include the efforts to resume travel — will be modeled on the historic joint statement made by Prime Minister Winston Churchill and President Franklin D. Roosevelt in 1941 setting out goals for the postwar world.
+White House officials suggested that it not be read as another Cold War-era document but a pathway for an increasingly complex, interconnected globe.

 But Trump’s presence was still likely to be felt on Thursday.
 Johnson and Trump, for a time, appeared to be kindred spirits, both riding a wave of populism that in 2016 delivered Brexit and upended the American political landscape.